 Payout and Tie Bet

-The Payout of a game of War is 1:1, unless a Tie Bet is made.
-The Tie Bet is a kind of side bet offered by some casinos which offer Casino War.
+The Payout of a game of War is 1:1 unless a Tie Bet is made.
+The Tie Bet is a kind of side bet offered by some casinos that offer Casino War.

 Before the first two cards are dealt out, and after a Player has made their regular wager for the Game, it is possible to make an additional bet that the first two cards dealt will be a tie.

 If a Player manages to successfully predict a tie, then they will be paid their Tie Bet wager 10:1, or 10x the wager.
 Gameplay then continues normally, with the Player choosing to surrender or double down.